ronan22/ctl-utilities/README.md

    Response is a Lua table that will be return to client.

 * AFB:fail(request, response) same as for success.
 Note that LUA generate automatically the error code from Lua function name.
-   The response is tranformed to a json string before being return to client.
+   The response is transformed to a json string before being return to client.

 * EventHandle=AFB:evtmake("MyEventName") Create an event and return the handle as an opaque handle.
 Note that due to a limitation of json_object this opaque handle cannot be passed as argument in a callback context.